Waste management strategy

 Our waste is partly coming from production and construction activities.
 Despite all efforts to use resources efficiently and minimize waste generation, Infineon still produces waste that cannot be avoided.
 Therefore, our subsequent objective is to ensure that the remaining waste is disposed properly and efficiently by professional waste disposal companies.

 Nowadays, there are several methods, technically and economically feasible, of treating waste before its final disposal.
-In this regard, Infineon prefers the recovery methods prior to direct disposal at landfills.
-Among the different recovery methods, recycling is the ecologically most effective.
+Out of the recovery methods, Infineon prefers recycling prior to non-recovery methods.

-Infineon uses redestillation to successfully externally recycle the solvents propylene glycol monomethyl ether acetate (PGMEA), cyclopentanone, N-methyl-pyrrolidone (NMP) as well as dimethyl formamide (DMF).
-As an example, in the 2020 fiscal year, 399.01 tons of the solvent PGMEA was recovered externally by distillation of waste containing PGMEA and reused in manufacturing.
+- Infineon uses redestillation to successfully externally recycle the solvents propylene glycol monomethyl ether acetate (PGMEA), cyclopentanone, N-methyl-pyrrolidone (NMP) as well as dimethyl formamide (DMF).

 These are some examples for the outcome of our successful waste management approach we apply since years.